Argiope (spider)

+Argiope is a genus of orb-weaver spiders in the family Araneidae.
+Species in this genus are known for their distinctive body patterns and long, banded legs.
+They construct large, circular orb webs and are commonly found in gardens, grasslands, fields, and other areas with vegetation.

+The spider in this photograph resembles an Argiope species, possibly Argiope catenulata, although the exact species cannot be confirmed from the photograph alone.

+Photograph: Prabhu, captured using a OnePlus Nord 4.

 Names

 The etymology of the genus name Argiope is from a Latin word argentum meaning silver.
 The carapace of Argiope species is typically covered in silvery hairs, and when crawling in the sun, they reflect it in a way that gives them a metallic, white appearance.